Hailemicael/High-Level-Control-with-RANSAC-Project-for-Mobile-Robotics/README.md

 - [Turtlebot3 Manual](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/)
 - [RANSAC Algorithm](https://en.wikipedia.org/wiki/Random_sample_consensus)

-For any questions or issues, please contact the authors or open an issue in the project repository.
+For any questions or issues, don't hesitate to get in touch with the authors or open an issue in the project repository.
+- hailemicaellulseged.yimer@studenti.univr.it
+- fitsumsereke.tedla@studenti.univr.it